 Clinician

-18 years offering treatment
+7 years offering treatment

 Clinician

-License Type(s): LCSW
+License Type(s): NC LMFT 2582

-12 years offering treatment
+7 years offering treatment

 Clinician

-Mental Wellness Specialties: Stress, AnxietyTrauma and abuseGriefSelf esteemDepression
+Mental Wellness Specialties: Stress, AnxietyTrauma and abuseGriefSelf esteemCoping with life changes

 20 years offering treatment

-I am licensed in Michigan and North Carolina with a LPC.
-I have 20 years of professional work experience.
+I am licensed as a Psychologist in North Carolina and Pennsylvania with 20 years of professional work experience.
 I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & motivation, self esteem, and confidence.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Clinician

-Mental Wellness Specialties: Stress, AnxietyRelationship issuesFamily conflictsTrauma and abuseGrief
+Mental Wellness Specialties: Stress, AnxietyLGBTTrauma and abuseParenting issuesDepression

-14 years offering treatment
+3 years offering treatment

-How to find a therapist in Longview
+How to find a licensed therapist serving clients in Longview, North Carolina

 Finding the best therapist close by in Longview can feel challenging, but know that once you narrow your search for a counselor serving your area.
 You can get connected with a clinician in your city that is accepting new clients and fits your goals.
-Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists in Longview that work best for you in order to begin your personal journey towards emotional healing.
+Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services with therapists that work best for you in order to begin your personal journey towards emotional healing.

-Understanding the type of therapy you'd like to search for is crucial before finding a psychologist.
+Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of support of this kind with BetterHelp therapists can offer various benefits and address or treat different disorders.
 If you're still unsure, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses for therapists.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinician or doctor of psychology (PsyD).
 Regardless of their licensure, they are trained able to treat individuals and couples, and sometimes children, in any type of therapy in the Longview region and in the state of North Carolina.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.